HoloTrace: a Location Privacy-Preserving Framework for mmWave MIMO-OFDM Systems: HoloTrace: Location Privacy Framework

-Fig.~\ref{fig:tdoa_oracle} illustrates \ac{toa} spoofing in the \ac{ofdm} \ac{siso} scenario.
-Without attack (blue), the delay spectrum exhibits peaks at the true time-of-arrival values (blue dashed).
-With the spoofing pilot (red), the estimator output is shifted to the prescribed spoofed delay (red dashed), with the true peaks suppressed.
-This confirms that proper pilot design allows the \ac{ue} to arbitrarily manipulate the estimated \ac{tdoa} at the \ac{bs}.
+Fig.~\ref{fig:tdoa_oracle} illustrates the \ac{toa} specialization in the \ac{ofdm} \ac{siso} scenario.
+Without attack (blue), the delay spectrum exhibits peaks at the true \ac{toa} values (blue dashed).
+With the spoofing pilot (red), the estimator output is shifted to the prescribed spoofed delay (red dashed), with the true peaks suppressed, confirming that, for the illustrative \ac{siso} oracle case, pilot design can redirect the delay estimate toward the prescribed spoofed delay.